Storm Ciaran Triggers Weather Alert In Northwestern Europe - UrduPoint

 The self-governing UK crown dependencies of the Channel Islands, off the coast of northern France, have also been warned to prepare for flooding.

-The Jersey Met office has issued a red warning -- the highest level of alert -- because of expected high winds of up to 90 mph.

-In Belgium, the weather office issues an orange alert for the Flemish coast, a yellow alert for the rest of the country, and urged "great caution".
+In Belgium, the weather office issued an orange alert for the Flemish coast, a yellow alert for the rest of the country, and urged "great caution".

 The cities of Brussels, Antwerp and Liege announced that parks would be closed Wednesday afternoon and all day Thursday.